“Evidently the only way to find the path is to set fire to my own life.” — Tagore

 CHAPTER 19 – DAY OF RECKONING

-The day has come for Theo to either sink, or swim.
+The day has come for me to either sink, or swim.

 Having chosen the path of a writer, I must stop whining about why I can’t or won’t write.
 I simply must do it!
 Our struggles define us, not our desires.
 No one is interested in what I am not doing – neither you, my daughters, my girlfriend, nor I. Above all, the boy up on the tree, who I vowed to rescue, can’t wait any longer.
 I must awaken The Warrior before it’s too late.

-Soaring from his fiery ordeal, Theo rescues the boy in the tree, vows to forever remain a flying fish and write the saga of his love and existential tumult.
+Soaring from his fiery ordeal, I rescue the boy in the tree, vow to forever remain a flying fish and write the saga of my love and existential tumult.

 I now see how the wrong train has led me to the right destination and know what I must do with my one, wild and precious life.
 I will procrastinate no more, fear nothing, hope for nothing, and write the story of my love and existential tumult.
 I will heed Henry Miller’s bugle call to deliver myself naked and vulnerable, blow my top and spread my guts on the page, giving the world, in my own language, the saga of my joys and tribulations.